 This epistle is addressed to all believers in the gospel.
 Its design appears to be to guard believers against the false teachers who had begun to creep into the Christian church, and to scatter dangerous tenets, by attempting to lower all Christianity into a merely nominal belief and outward profession of the gospel.
 Having thus denied the obligations of personal holiness, they taught their disciples to live in sinful courses, at the same time flattering them with the hope of eternal life.
 The vile character of these seducers is shown, and their sentence is denounced, and the epistle concludes with warnings, admonitions, and counsels to believers.

 Jeremiah said our own hearts are deceitful (Jer.
 17.9).
 They will lull us to sleep where nominal Christianity and sin are concerned.
-If that’s not dangerous enough, there are false teachers and others who preach a watered-down version of the truth rather than the whole counsel of God.
+If that’s not dangerous enough, false teachers and others preach a watered-down version of the truth rather than the whole counsel of God.
 Those shallow doctrines allow us to be comfortable in our sin and sometimes trust in outright error.

 Study the Word Personally & Corporately